 Worldwide Virtual Masters Challenge

 In the middle of the EMA challenge, I sneaked in a World Masters 10K challenge.
 The event should have taken place in Toronto, Canada so I saved shed loads of cash by running it at Rother Valley.

 For those who have not yet considered Masters’ Athletics, this is an opportunity for athletes 35 and over to compete at a national and international level in the traditional 5-year age bands.
 Age Graded scores give the athlete an idea of how their performance compares with World Records to encourage participation.
 Go to bmaf.org.uk for more information.

 My appreciation and thanks go to John Rothwell, coach, who has encouraged, coached, and supported me throughout the series; Andrew Deery who legged it and round Rother Valley with me in the 10K; Joel Kesterton with son Jacob in the buggy who have plodded around and offered company and encouraging comments; Malcolm Kesterton for being the early morning driver, bag holder, and general dogsbody; Stuart Hale who facilitated the track events and offered help with drills and preparation and Mick Wall for virtual technical assistance, advice, and encouragement.

-This entry was posted in Buzz, Marathon, Running Community, Team Accelerate, Training & Racing and tagged Racing Shoes, road racing, Road Running, Team Accelerate, trail running, virtual racing.
+This entry was posted in Buzz, Team Accelerate, Training & Racing and tagged road racing, Road Running, Team Accelerate, Virtual racing by Accelerate Running Company.
 Bookmark the permalink.